Nicolas-Schmidt/speech/README.md

 ### Description

-Contains functions to convert floor speeches of Uruguayan legislators from PDF to tidy and clean data.frame.
+Converts the floor speeches of Uruguayan legislators, extracted from the parliamentary minutes, to tidy data.frame where each observation is the intervention of a single legislator.

 ### Installation